ginuxone/easy_aquarium_manager/README.md

 # easy_aquarium_manager

-A new Flutter project for one of my hobbies which is Aquascaping(Making beautiful aquariums).
+A new Flutter project.

 ## Getting Started

-This project is a starting point for an easy Aquarium manager that helps me and maybe others to easily manage and improve their own aquariums.
+This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: